Economy of South Korea: High-tech industries in the 1990s and 2000s

 In 1990, South Korean manufacturers planned a shift in future production plans toward high-technology industries.
 In June 1989, panels of government officials, scholars, and business leaders held planning sessions on the production of such goods as new materials, mechatronics—including industrial robotics—bioengineering, microelectronics, fine chemistry, and aerospace.
 This shift in emphasis, however, did not mean an immediate decline in heavy industries such as automobile and ship production, which had dominated the economy in the 1980s.

 South Korea relies upon exports to fuel the growth of its economy, with finished products such as electronics, textiles, ships, automobiles, and steel being some of its most important exports.
-Although the import market has liberalized in recent years, the agricultural market has remained protectionist due to disparities in the price of domestic agricultural products such as rice with the international market.
+Although the import market has liberalised in recent years, the agricultural market has remained protectionist due to disparities in the price of domestic agricultural products such as rice with the international market.
 As of 2005, the price of rice in South Korea was four times that of the average price of rice on the international market, and it was believed that opening the agricultural market would affect South Korean agricultural sector negatively.
 In late 2004, however, an agreement was reached with the WTO in which South Korean rice imports will gradually increase from 4% to 8% of consumption by 2014.
 In addition, up to 30% of imported rice will be made available directly to consumers by 2010, where previously imported rice was only used for processed foods.
 Following 2014, the South Korean rice market will be fully opened.

-South Korea today is known as a Launchpad of a mature mobile market, where developers thrive in a market where few technology constraints exist.
+South Korea today is known as the Launchpad of a mature mobile market, where developers thrive in a market where few technology constraints exist.
 There is a growing trend of inventions of new types of media or apps, using the 4G and 5G internet infrastructure in South Korea.
-South Korea has today the infrastructures to meet a density of population and culture that has the capability to create strong local particularity.
+South Korea today has the infrastructure to meet a density of population and culture that has the capability to create strong local particularities.